The Barrett Sisters

-The Barrett Sisters are an American gospel trio from Chicago, Illinois.
-The trio consisted of sisters DeLois Barrett Campbell, Billie Barrett GreenBey and Rodessa Barrett Porter.
+The Barrett Sisters were an American gospel trio from Chicago, Illinois.
+The trio consisted of sisters DeLois Barrett Campbell (1926–2011), Billie Barrett GreenBey (1928–2020), and Rodessa Barrett Porter (1930–2024).
 They sang together for more than 40 years.

 History

 The Barrett Sisters grew up in Chicago, Illinois.
-DeLois was born in Chicago in 1926 to Susie and Deacon Lonnie Barrett, a staunch Baptist from Hickory, Mississippi.
+DeLois was born in Chicago in 1926 to Susie (Williams) Barrett and Deacon Lonnie Barrett, a staunch Baptist from Mississippi.

 DeLois and sisters Billie GreenBey and Rodessa Porter spent a good deal of their childhood singing around the house and in the choir of The Morning Star Baptist Church at 3991 South Park Boulevard on Chicago's South Side.
 They had seven siblings, four of whom died in childhood of tuberculosis.

 In 1936, under the direction of an aunt, choir director Mattie Dacus, the trio teamed up with a cousin named Johnnie Mae Hudson and sang local engagements billed as The Barrett and Hudson Singers.
-When Johnnie Mae died in 1950, Rhodessa replaced her, and the group was renamed The Barrett Sisters.
+When Johnnie Mae died in 1950, Rodessa replaced her, and the group was renamed The Barrett Sisters.

 While still a senior at Englewood High School, DeLois was recruited by The Roberta Martin Singers, a seminal group from the Pilgrim Baptist Church that was known for its stellar roster of lead male voices, notably Robert Anderson and Norsalus McKissick.
 She toured and sang with the troupe until the early 1960s, when Ms. Martin encouraged her to begin an independent recording career in a trio with her sisters and as a solo artist.

 In the mid-1960s, the sisters recorded their first album on Savoy Records, "Jesus Loves Me", on which they recorded Sam Cooke's "Wonderful".
 They followed with "I'll Fly Away" and "Carry Me Back", where they were joined with Roberta Martin on "I Hear God".
 Ms. Martin sang lead on the title track.

 In the 1970s they recorded two albums for Nashboro's subsidiary label Creed: "God So Loved The World" and "Coming Again So Soon".
 Ms. Campbell followed with a solo album also on Creed called "Through It All".
 They have recorded more than eleven albums in all.

 Over their career, The Barrett Sisters have toured internationally over thirty times.
 The Barrett Sisters have performed at countless churches and in many respected concert halls, including the Lincoln Center in NYC, Constitution Hall in Washington, DC, Orchestra Hall in Chicago, and Theatre-DeVille in Paris, France.

 The Barrett Sisters represented the United States in Africa, as Goodwill Ambassadors of 1983, and in the South Pacific for six weeks in 1987.
 They have also performed for several notable leaders including the King of Sweden and the President of Zaire.
 The Barrett Sisters are associated with numerous celebrities and big names in entertainment including the late Queen of Gospel Albertina Walker, Dorothy Love Coates, Thomas A. Dorsey (National Singers Convention), Rev. James Cleveland, Andraé Crouch, The Mighty Clouds of Joy, Shirley Caesar, The Clark Sisters, The Winans, Willie Mae Ford Smith, Jennifer Hudson, and Patti LaBelle.